Home

 Data Lake

-A Data Lake is the company's centralized repository that allows storing all structured and unstructured data about the business.
+A Data Lake is the company's centralized repository that allows for storing all structured and unstructured data about the business.
 Here we store data as is, without structuring it, and run different types of analytics on top.

 Nowadays, digital transformation is actually about applying a data-driven approach to every aspect of the business in an effort to create a competitive advantage.
 That's why more and more companies want to build their own data lake solutions.
 This trend is still continuing and those skills are still in need.

 Vendor selection for the Hadoop distribution may be driven by the client most of the time, depending on their personal bias, market share of the vendor, or existing partnerships.
-The vendors for Hadoop distribution for the on-prem clusters are Cloudera, Hortonworks, Mapr and BigInsights.
+The vendors for Hadoop distribution for the on-prem clusters are Cloudera, Hortonworks, Mapr, and BigInsights.
 On-prem is considered more secure.
-And the banks, insurance companies, and medical institutions like it a lot because the data does not leave their premises.
+And banks, insurance companies, and medical institutions like it a lot because the data does not leave their premises.
 However, acquiring and maintaining infrastructure will cost much more — in terms of time and effort.

 There are also cloud storage solutions from AWS, GCP, and Azure.
 Cloud solutions provide more flexibility in terms of scalability and ready-to-use resources compared to on-prem solutions but have high maintenance costs.